8 Fundamentals of Commercial Property Investing for Beginners

 • Are businesses flocking to the area?

-These types of questions can help to not only determine your holding time for a commercial property, but can also provide insights into the projected appreciation of the investment.
+These questions can help determine your holding time for a commercial property and provide insights into its projected appreciation.

 When investing in multi-family properties, you must decide what type of project you want to purchase.
-With this in mind, since multi-family properties are the closest to residential properties, most people tend to gravitate towards this type of building.
+Since multi-family properties are the closest to residential properties, most people and beginners of commercial property investing tend to gravitate towards this type of building.

 Cash Flow Project